CityIsBetter/naive-suduko-solver/README.md

 # Naive Sudoku Solver

-The naive algorithm replaces the empty spaces with a number which is not present in the given row or column or the 3x3 square it is in.
-After repeating it for every empty spaces, if it is correct, it will be displayed or else, it will be repeated again with different values, depending on the problem, it may only repeat itself 20 times, or even 20,000 times!!
+The naive algorithm replaces the empty spaces with a digit which is not present in the given row or column or the 3x3 square it is in.
+After repeating it for every empty spaces, if it is correct, it will be displayed or else, it will be repeated again with different digits, depending on the problem, it may only repeat itself 20 times, or even 20,000 times!!

 # Requirments:
 - Python